rabelamerany/SQLITE-Editor/README.md

 OpenJDK 64-Bit Server VM AdoptOpenJDK (build 11.0.10+9, mixed mode)
 ```

-If this command has an error, or shows a different version is not a problem, you can follow the instructions below to install the JDK.
+If this command shows a different version is not a problem, you can follow the instructions below to install the JDK.

 **Install the JDK**